blessingekwere/Data-Professional-Survey-analysis/README.md

 ## Findings and Insights

-*	The Data Analyst role had the highest number of respondents, totaling 382, followed by the "other" category which includes various unspecified roles.
+*	The Data Analyst role had the highest number of respondents, totaling 382, followed by the "other" category which includes different unspecified roles which were not indicated at the point of data entry.

 ![](https://github.com/blessingekwere/Data-Professional-Survey-analysis/blob/main/Top%205%20job%20industries%20by%20number%20of%20respondents.png)
 ##### Top 5 Job Roles by number of respondents